 - If the smell is getting to you, watch how much protein you’re eating.
 Try limiting protein to 1g per kg of your body weight daily for 2 weeks – then if you want to increase, try balancing higher protein with fibre (eg wholegrains or vege) at each meal.

 - Try the SENSITIVE GUT menu plan in Eat More, Live Well*.
 This is based on my FODMAP-lite approach, swipe for some simple switches all the details in the book.Remember you shouldn’t go whole-hog on the low FODMAP diet without support from a trained professional*, as this can starve your good bacteria – and we don’t want hangry bacteria.

 - Try peppermint oil capsules especially with trapped as it relaxes the gut.
 There’s no clinical evidence for peppermint tea as it’s probably too low a dose – but it won’t hurt if you feel it helps.

 - Avoid wine.
 Vino contains sulphur, which can for some cause pretty smelly gas if it’s not absorbed properly in your small intestine.

-And if, after trying these strategies, you’re still struggling for a month, head to your GP or physician who can test for any underlying conditions such as SIBO.
+And if, after trying these strategies, you’re still struggling for a month, head to your GP/ physician who can test for any underlying conditions such as coeliac disease.